ejhusom/ejhusom.github.io/posts/20210618-master-thesis/index.md

   ergometers, where it's possible to use force sensors to measure power output.

 Because of this, we wanted to see whether breathing data could be used to estimate how much power a person outputs during exercise!
-So the summarize, the main goal of the project was to find a relationship between these parameters:
+So to summarize, the main goal of the project was to find a relationship between these parameters:

 - **INPUT: Respiratory inductive plethysmography (breathing)**